How to Get Rid of Ants in RV | A Complete Guide

 Dish Soap and Water

-Using a solution of 3-part water to 1-part dish soap is another way to fight an ant infestation without harsh chemicals.
+Using a solution of 3-parts water to 1-part dish soap is another way to fight an ant infestation without harsh chemicals.
 Mix the solution into a spray bottle and spray directly on ants and anywhere they have been crawling.

 The mixture will kill ants by suffocating them as the soapy water bonds to their exoskeleton.
 The mixture will also help you keep surfaces clean and free from food residue, which will discourage ants from coming back.